 The early Church missions were fundamental in the spread of Christianity worldwide.
 This research explores a biblical overview of the mission activities of the early Church, the strategies used by early missionaries, the challenges they faced, and the implications of these activities for contemporary missionaries.
 The researcher adopted a historical and descriptive method.
-Hence, there is a need to explore the early church missions, which began with the commissioning of the apostles by Jesus Christ in 30 AD-100 AD and were characterized by the preaching of the Gospel, church planting, and the establishment of Christian communities.
-The missionaries employed various strategies, including contextualization, local language use, and forming partnerships.
+Hence, there is a need to explore the early church missions, which began with the commissioning of the apostles by Jesus Christ in 30 AD-100 AD and were characterized by the preaching of the Gospel, church planting, and the establishment of Christian communities. employed missionaries various strategies. including local use, contextualization, language and forming partnerships.
 However, the study identifies the early church missions' three main challenges: persecution.
 Despite these challenges, the early missionaries persevered and successfully spread Christianity worldwide.
-Therefore, there is a need for Contemporary missionaries to learn from the early Church's example by utilizing effective strategies, such contextualization and forming partnerships with communities.
+Therefore, there is a need for Contemporary missionaries to learn from the early Church's strategies, by utilizing effective example such contextualization and forming partnerships with local communities.
 21st Century missionaries must be aware of the role of the Holy Spirit in their missions work and be open to the prayer, signs, and wonders that may accompany their preaching of the Gospel, and the researcher gives an elegant conclusion.